Individual Benefits of Open Science

 Benefits that Open Science can bring to individual researchers include:

-• More options for publication and more control: Open Science provides new opportunities and more control over how and where one’s work is published.
+- More options for publication and more control: Open Science provides new opportunities and more control over how and where one's work is published – for instance through preprints, self-archiving or the choice of journals with open licences.
+An overview of suitable publication routes is provided in the Open Access section.

-• Facilitating feedback: Open Science can make it easier to get constructive feedback on research work and thus improve its quality.
+- Facilitating feedback: Open Science can make it easier to receive constructive feedback on research work and thus improve its quality – for example through early publication as a preprint or through Open Peer Review.

 The goals of Open Science and the benefits it can bring to the science system and society as a whole are summarized in the overview "Goals of Open Science".